 If this is non-zero, the extended degree of freedom undergoes Langevin dynamics at temperature extendedTemp.
 The friction force is minus extendedLangevinDamping times the velocity.
 This is useful because the extended dynamics coordinate may heat up in the transient non-equilibrium regime of ABF.
 Use moderate damping values, to limit viscous friction (potentially slowing down diffusive sampling) and stochastic noise (increasing the variance of statistical measurements).
 In doubt, use the default value.

-• reflectingLowerBoundary - Whether the lower boundary reflects the extended Lagrangian particle reflectingUpperBoundary - Whether the upper boundary reflects the extended Lagrangian particle
+• reflectingLowerBoundary - Whether the lower boundary reflects the extended Lagrangian particle

 This turns the specified lowerBoundary into a reflecting wall for the extended particle: upon collision, the particle is reflected with opposite momentum.